IBM/evote/docs/run-local.md

   "gatewayDiscovery": { "enabled": true, "asLocalhost": true }
 }
 ```
+This will ensure we use the admin identity that is stored in our wallet to sign transactions,
+and let the network know that the transactions that are coming from this certain identity were
+first signed off by the certificate authority with the name `ca.org1.example.com`.

 ## Step 6.
 Run the App
 To run the app, we will need to install dependencies for both our front-end and our back-end.